MicrosoftDocs/architecture-center/docs/appgw-azfw/appgw-azfw.md

    * Source IP address: 192.168.200.7 (the private IP address of the Application Gateway instance that happens to handle this specific request)
    * Destination IP address: 192.168.100.4
    * X-Forwarded-For header: ClientPIP
-4. The Virtual Machine will answer the request reverting source and destination IP addresses.
-The User-Defined Route to `192.168.200.0/24` will capture the packet sent back to the application gateway and redirect it to the Azure Firewall
+4. The Virtual Machine will answer the request to the Azure Application Gateway.
    * Source IP address: 192.168.100.4
    * Destination IP address: 192.168.200.7
-5. The Application Gateway will reply to the SNAT source IP address of the Azure Firewall instance that processed the request:
+5. The Application Gateway will reply to the SNAT source IP address of the Azure Firewall instance that processed the request.
+The Azure Firewall will see the IP address of the Application Gateway (.4), not of the individual Application Gateway Instance (.7 in this example):
-   * Source IP address: 192.168.200.7
+   * Source IP address: 192.168.200.4
    * Destination IP address: 192.168.100.7
 6. Finally, the Azure Firewall will undo SNAT and DNAT and it will answer to the client:
    * Source IP address: AzFwPIP